 Our board of directors oversees our risk management processes directly and through its committees.
 Our management is responsible for risk management on a day-to-day basis.
 One of the roles of our board and its committees is to oversee the risk management activities of management.
 They fulfill this duty by discussing with management the policies and practices utilized by management in assessing and managing risks and providing input on those policies and practices.
-In general, our board oversees risk management activities relating to business strategy, acquisitions, capital allocation, organizational structure and certain operational risks, including risks posed by macro-economic, political and social developments such as the COVID-19 pandemic; our audit committee oversees risk management activities related to financial controls and legal and compliance risks, including cybersecurity and privacy; our compensation committee oversees risk management activities related to board composition, corporate governance and management succession planning; and our research and development committee oversees risk management activities related to scientific, development and technical matters.
+In general, our board oversees risk management activities relating to business strategy, acquisitions, capital allocation, organizational structure and certain operational risks, including risks posed by macro-economic, political and social developments such as the COVID-19 pandemic; our audit committee oversees risk management activities related to financial controls and legal and compliance risks, including cybersecurity and privacy; our compensation committee oversees risk management activities related to our compensation policies and practices and human capital; our nominating and corporate governance committee oversees risk management activities related to board composition, corporate governance and management succession planning; and our research and development committee oversees risk management activities related to scientific, development and technical matters.
 Each committee reports to the full board on a regular basis, including reports with respect to the committee's risk oversight activities as appropriate.
 In addition, since risk issues often overlap, committees from time to time request that the full board discuss particular risks.